garretfick/garretfick.github.io/_posts/2019-04-19-fork-friendly-nodejs-travis-config.md

 * You need to be able to change the package name in `package.json` so that forks can publish their own scoped package.

-You can satify these all with Travis CI.
+You can satisfy these all with Travis CI.
 Thus, my YML file looks like the following (your package would need to replace "cloudsploit" with the right package name.

 ```yml